allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ![ESI Page Example](/img/articles/2016-01-31-Managing-Frontend-in-the-microservices-architecture/allegro_esi_homepage.png "esi page example")

 Our Varnish farm also defines and greatly improves our overall performance.
-Varnish servers are exposed to users and they caches all requests for static content.
+Varnish servers are exposed to users and they cache all requests for static content.
 We often say that *we are hiding behind Varnish* to survive massive traffic from our users.

 Varnish really hit the bull’s-eye.